david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/l-patientoverview-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/l-patientoverview-lg.jpg" alt=""></a>
         <div class="card-body">
-          <p class="card-text">When a patient is selected from a worklist or patient search- the first view in the patient overview.
-This summarises medications, past treatments, diagnoses and management plans- all in one place.</p>
+          <p class="card-text">When a patient is selected from a work list or patient search- you will first see the  patient overview which summarises medications, past treatments, diagnoses, management plans and appointments.
+Everything in one place - instantly.</p>
         </div>
       </div>
     </div>